Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Introduction

 which is quasi-linear in $(n/\epsilon)$ for arbitrary $\beta=o(\log (n))$.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:set up}, we formulate the precise setting and notations used throughout the paper.
 In Sec.~\ref{sec:thermal area law}, we state the main theorems on the area law and the MPO approximation.
-In addition, in Sec.~\ref{sec:Physical intuition from the random walk behavior}, we show the relationship between imaginary time evolution and the random walk.
+In addition, in Sec.~\ref{sec:Physical intuition from the random walk behavior}, we show the relationship between imaginary time evolution and the random walk, and in Sec.~\ref{append:gammaclowbnd} we show the lower bound on the critical $\gamma_c$.
 In Sec.~\ref{sec:quasi_linear_time_algorithm}, we give the quasi-linear algorithm to compute the MPO approximation of the 1D quantum Gibbs states.
 We also provide a brief explanation regarding why the algorithm works well.
 In Sec.~\ref{sec:Further discussions}, we discuss several physical implications from our analytical techniques.
-Finally, in Sec.~\ref{sec:Further discussions}, we summarize the paper, along with a brief discussion.
-The proofs of the main statements are given in the Appendices.
-To concentrate on the physics, we have provided the intricate aspects of the proofs in Supplementary materials~\cite{Supplement_thermal}.
+The proofs of the main statements are given in Sec.~\ref{sec:proof_Main statement and the proof} Finally, in Sec.~\ref{sec:Conclusion}, we summarize the paper, along with a brief discussion.
+To concentrate on the physics, we have provided the more intricate aspects of the proofs in Appendices.